samerfarida/mcp-ssh-orchestrator/docs/SECURITY.md

 ### Security Features Supporting Compliance

-This tool provides security controls that can support organizations seeking compliance with frameworks like SOC 2, ISO 27001, PCI-DSS, and HIPAA:

-**Access Control & Audit**
-- Policy enforcement provides least-privilege access
-- JSON logs provide non-repudiation and complete audit trails
-- All administrative access logged

-**Encryption & Network Security**
-- SSH provides transport encryption
-- Ed25519/RSA keys for strong cryptography
-- IP allowlists enforce network segmentation

-**Secrets Management**
-- Docker secrets or environment variables (not hardcoded)
-- No persistent credential storage

-**Note**: Compliance is ultimately the responsibility of the deploying organization.
-This tool provides security features that can support compliance efforts but is not itself certified to these standards.
+This tool provides structured logging, policy enforcement, and network safeguards that can support your internal governance and audit requirements.
+Formal regulatory compliance remains the responsibility of the deploying organization.

 ## Security Checklist